ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 To be able to use the claims in this JWT token we created an AWS **identity pool** as well.
 The identity pool allows users to exchange their valid jwt token for temporary AWS credentials.
-These temporary credentials can then be used by our application to call AWS services in our account.
+These temporary credentials then get used by our application, to call AWS services in our account.
 For example: call api gateway, update a dynamodb table , fetch a cloudwatch metric.
-This process is called federated access and is very powerfull to expose services from within your AWS account to your end users.
+This process is called federated access and is very powerful to expose services from within your AWS account to your end users.

 ### The application itself
-Now that I covered all the technologies that I used for the web application I will walk you through the application itself.
+Now I covered all the technologies that I used for the web application, I will walk you through the application itself.

 #### Dashboard view
 {:.no_toc}